Chocolate Meringue Cake

 the two bowls with plastic wrap and allow the eggs to come to room temperature

-the cocoa powder, flour, baking powder, and salt.
+the flour with the baking powder, baking soda, and salt.

 and beat until light and fluffy.
-Add the egg yolks, one at a
+Add the egg yolks and vanilla extract and beat

 With the mixer on low